 Connected devices at the edge present a major challenge for IT decision makers in the age of Industry 4.0.
 How can you manage thousands of Operation Technology (OT) network endpoints without significant investment in software development time?
-Many companies realize the cost of developing an internal management solution for their products and believe the development cost can’t be justified.
+The cost of developing a custom internal management solution can be astronomical.
+Many companies believe that the development cost can’t be justified.
 Consider this: Instead of spending hundreds of thousands or maybe even millions of dollars developing and maintaining your own device management platform, why not invest in an existing one?
 Amazon Web Services (AWS) offers a suite of services for edge applications, designed to streamline your time to market.
 Using OnLogic and AWS Greengrass can help you to effectively manage your endpoints in a scalable way.

 What is AWS Greengrass?

 AWS Greengrass is an Amazon Web Services (AWS) product designed to bring the power of the AWS cloud to edge devices.

 AWS allows those devices to:

 - Respond to local events in real-time